polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 ```

 !!! warning "Restart Delay Recommendation"
-    It is recommended to delay the restart of a node with `RestartSec` in the case of node crashes.
+    It is recommended that a node's restart be delayed with `RestartSec` in the case of a crash.
 It's possible that when a node crashes, consensus votes in GRANDPA aren't persisted to disk.
 In this case, there is potential to equivocate when immediately restarting.
 Delaying the restart will allow the network to progress past potentially conflicting votes.

 ### Run the Service

-Enable the systemd service to start on system boot by running:
+Activate the systemd service to start on system boot by running:

 ```bash
 systemctl enable polkadot-validator.service